Arvind Kejriwal calls on Vice President Dhankhar | Politics

 - India

-Delhi Chief Minister Arvind Kejriwal Wednesday called on Vice President Jagdeep Dhankhar.
+Delhi Chief Minister Arvind Kejriwal called on Vice President Jagdeep Dhankhar on Wednesday.

 The vice president secretariat shared pictures of the meeting.